objektwerks/spark4/README.md

 Spark 4
 -------
->Spark 4 feature apps and tests using Scala 3.
+>Spark 4 feature apps and tests using H2, MUnit and Scala 3.

 Issues
 ------